 The well-established balance between infrastructure and attached stations will not be changed by this enhancement.

 The cost factors, including installation and operational factors, are well known from similar technologies and proportional to the benefits gained.

-Adding automatic detection of misbehaving systems promises to significantly reduce the operational costs of a cyber-physical system.
+Asynchronous traffic shaping may reduce the operational cost of a cyber-physical system.